 Why is the feeling of accomplishment so important?

-When you feel a sense of accomplishment, you naturally become more engaged in your work.
-And it's this feeling that motivates you to go the extra mile.
+When people feel accomplished they are naturally more engaged with their work.
+And it's this feeling that motivates them to go the extra mile.

 How to encourage a sense of accomplishment